Dhanunjaya-Elluri/similaritySearch/README.md

 - Enable auto-scaling based on traffic patterns or resource utilization.

 ### 4. Security Enhancements
-- Add authentication and authorization to the API.
+- Add authentication and authorization to the API limiting the access within the organization or clients.
-- Implement rate limiting.
+- Implement rate limiting and API monitoring to keep track of the API usage.
 - Add request validation and sanitization.
 - Enable audit logging.
 - Implement secure package updates.
 Always install the dependencies from the trusted source.